liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 The **Find** action shows information about the referenced data.

-> [!IMPORTANT]
+> [!NOTE]
-> Perform **Find** first before exchanging the Reference DEID.
+> Running **Exchange** automatically performs the  Find process.
+You can use **Find** separately when you want to review the Reference DEID before exchanging it.

 #### Step 4 — Exchange the Reference DEID

-After finding the Reference DEID and reviewing the available data, you can perform the exchange.
+To exchange the Reference DEID,

 Use: